Final day of the 28th EEAC Annual Conference ‘Delivering a Just Transition for All’

 - Types: Events

-Europe’s recovery needs to be focused on a shared and transformative vision: a sustainable, inclusive, thriving net zero economy and society.
-The 28th Annual Conference will focus on how principles of justice, fairness, equality and equity of a just transition can act as a lever and guide to shape policies and practices make this transformation.
-NESC’s recent work on just transition and employment vulnerability and the forthcoming Just Transition Review Group will be valuable inputs to the day.
-The online conference will involve both plenary sessions and discussion groups.
+Ireland and the European Union are committed to the transformation to a sustainable, inclusive, thriving net zero economy and society.
+This conference will focus on how the principles of justice, fairness, equality and equity of a just transition can act as a lever and guide to shape policies and practices to deliver the transformation.
+NESC’s recent work on just transition and employment vulnerability will be a valuable input to the day.

 What will be discussed?